NBISweden/workshop_omics_integration/labs.md

 ```

 Inside you will find the following folders:
+- `environments/` - all conda environments necessary for running notebooks
 - `session_preprocessing/` - data pre-processing, prior to course start
 - `session_ml/` - the machine learning sessions, days 1 and 2
 - `session_topology/` - the network topology analysis, day 3 morning